Home

 Montreal Districts

-Villeray District
+Villeray

-At first the Villeray district was a small territory that corresponds to the St-Hubert and Châteaubriand Streets of today, between Villeray and Everett.
+At first Villeray was a small territory that corresponds to the Saint-Hubert and Châteaubriand Streets of today, between Villeray and Everett.
 A few years later, in 1899, the village was extended to Jarry to the north.
-In 1905, the district had only one parish, Notre Dame du Rosaire.
-The population was established in its vicinity, on St-Hubert, Lajeunesse, Châteaubriand and St-Andre while some families settled further north on Crémazie.

 Nowadays the district is located between Jean-Talon to the South, Crémazie to the North, d’Iberville to the East and the Canadian Pacific Railway to the West.